Magazine

 The Concept of New Urbanism

 The number of boomers retiring is rising, hitting over 10,000 every day.
 Interestingly, these boomers downsized from their big homes to walkable communities designed under New Urbanism.
-The trend has existed since the 80s but has quickly gained fame over the last few years.
-The planning and development approach focuses on allocating the streets for people, and not cars.
+The trend has existed since the 80s, but has quickly gained fame over the last few years.
+The planning and development approach focuses on allocating streets to people, not cars.
 People can, therefore, easily walk to work, schools, shopping centers, or public spaces.

 Uncertainties in Retail Business

-More sales were made online for the first time compared to in-store sales during the 2015 Thanksgiving shopping weekend.
-This indicates that retailers may begin employing a showroom approach to improve their sales, while some will still strive to balance in-store and online selling.
+Online sales were higher than in-store sales for the first time during the 2015 Thanksgiving shopping weekend.
+This indicates that retailers may begin adopting a showroom approach to improve sales, while others will continue to balance in-store and online sales.

 International Investment Opportunities

-Overseas investment in the commercial real estate markets in the U.S. is again back to the pre-crisis levels.
+Overseas investment in U.S. commercial real estate markets is again at pre-crisis levels.
 Currently, the leaders include China, Norway, Canada, and Singapore.
 Many real estate investment experts predict that foreign investment will continue to rise as many overseas investors seek transparency and stability in the U.S. commercial real estate industry.

 Other sectors that continue attracting investor interest include senior housing and student housing.
 The trend will likely continue soon as long as the economic fundamentals and demographics point to rising demand.